When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

 Making sure their muscles and nerves work well.

-Everything from walking calmly to cantering around an arena depends on electrical impulses between muscles and nerves.
-Equine electrolytes make those impulses possible.
+Everything from walking calmly to cantering depends on electrical impulses between muscles and nerves.
+Equine electrolytes make these impulses possible.

 -